 Component Description Notation Elements Decision A decision denotes the act of determining an output from a number of inputs, using decision logic which may reference one or more business knowledge models.
 Decision Business Knowledge Model A business knowledge model denotes a function encapsulating business knowledge, e.g. as business rules, a decision table, or an analytic model.
 Business knowledge Input Data An input data element denotes information used as an input by one or more decisions.
 When enclosed within a knowledge model, it denotes the parameters to the knowledge model.
 Input data Knowledge Source A knowledge source denotes an authority for a business knowledge model or decision.
-Knowledge source Requirements Requirement a decision output being used as one of of a decision An information requirement denotes input data or a decision output being used as one of the inputs of a decision - A knowledge requirement denotes the invocation of a business knowledge model Authority Requirement An authority requirement denotes the dependence of a DRD element on another DRD element that acts as a source of guidance or knowledge Text Annotation A Text Annotation consists of a square bracket followed by modeler-entered explanatory text or comment Text annotation Association An Association connector links a Text Annotation to the DRG Element it explains or comments on
+Knowledge source Requirements Information Requirement An information requirement denotes input data or a decision output being used as one of the inputs of a decision Knowledge Requirement A knowledge requirement denotes the invocation of a business knowledge model Authority Requirement An authority requirement denotes the dependence of a DRD element on another DRD element that acts as a source of guidance or knowledge Artifacts Text Annotation A Text Annotation consists of a square bracket followed by modeler-entered explanatory text or comment Text annotation Association An Association connector links a Text Annotation to the DRG Element it explains or comments on